tomrlh/goofy-chatbot/README.md

 #### About

-Developed during the [QODA](https://qoda.com.br/curso/bootcamp-chatbots-para-whatsapp/) chatbot course.
+Developed to add projets to my portifolio